-B. MR branching phantom
+B. MR Branching Phantom

-The images in Figure Appendix C are MR projections of a MnCl solution flowing through a plastic Y-shaped connector attached to Tygon tubing.
-We used the projection-reconstruction selective inversion-recovery (PRSIR) [56, 57] method to collect the data.
-The inner diameter of the Y connector was 3.75mm.
-Figure Appendix C displays a histogram of the radius estimation error over the Y section.
-The RMS error in radius was only 0.04 mm.
-As a verification of the geometric consistency of the estimates, Figure Appendix C displays the outline of the projection of the estimates superimposed on another view that was also acquired, but was not used for the reconstruction.
-The overall correspondence is quite good, though the sharp transitions between the small branch and the larger tubes would be better modeled by a GC than a SGC, since some of the image rows intersect both the small tube and a corner of the larger tube.
+The images in Fig. 14 are MR projections of a MnCl solution flowing through a plastic Y-shaped connector attached to Tygon tubing.
+We used the projection-reconstruction selective inversion-recovery (PRSIR) [56], [57] method to collect the data.
+The inner diameter of the Y connector was 3.75 mm.
+Fig. 15 displays a histogram of the radius estimation error over the Y section.
+The rms error in radius was only 0.04 mm.
+As a verification of the geometric consistency of the estimates, Fig. 16